satyambaba/homeassistant/README.md

 **2. Approach**

 It is much simpler than it looks.
-Template sensors are created for the info that are needed which contains the "content (text, [icons](https://www.emojipedia.com), numbers)" and severity (blue - info, green - a good thing, red - needs attention)
+Template sensors are created for the info that are needed which contains the "content ([icons](https://www.emojipedia.org), text and numbers)" and severity (blue - info, green - a good thing, red - needs attention)

 **3. Requirements**
 - [Vertical Stack In Card](https://github.com/ofekashery/vertical-stack-in-card)